To change the OEM logo and OEM name added by PC/laptop manufacturers like Dell, HP, Lenovo, etc., follow these simple steps.

-If you bought a computer or laptop from PC manufacturer like Dell, Sony, HP, etc., you will see their own logo, contact information, model number, URL, etc., in the system information window.
+If you bought a computer or laptop from PC manufacturers like Dell, Sony, HP, etc., you will see their logo, contact information, model number, URL, etc., in the system information window.

 Note: The same methods work in Windows 7 and 8.1.